Valery Gergiev

 Valery Gergiev is the founder of prestigious international festivals including the Stars of the White Nights (1993), the Moscow Easter Festival (2002), the Gergiev Festival in Rotterdam, the Mikkeli Music Festival (Finland) and the 360 Degrees festival in Munich.
 Since 2011 he has directed the Organizing Committee of the International Tchaikovsky Competition.
 Valery Gergiev focuses much of his attention on working with young musicians.
 One of his initiatives saw the revival of the All-Russian Choral Society; this includes the Children’s Chorus of Russia, which has appeared at the Mariinsky II, the Concert Hall of the Mariinsky Theatre, the Bolshoi Theatre of Russia and at the closing ceremony of the XXII Winter Olympics in Sochi.
 From 2013 to 2022 the maestro directed the National Youth Orchestra of the USA and regularly appeared with the youth orchestras of the Schleswig-Holstein Festival, the Verbier Festival and the Pacific Ocean Music Festival in Sapporo.
 Since 2015 the Mariinsky Theatre has run the Mariinsky NEXT festival, which features children’s and youth orchestras of St Petersburg.

-Valery Gergiev’s musical and public activities have brought him three State Prizes of the Russian Federation (1993, 1998 and 2015), the titles of People’s Artist of the Russian Federation (1996) and Hero of Labour (2013), the Order “For Merit to the Fatherland” II (2023), III (2003) and IV classes (2008), the Order of Alexander Nevsky (2016), the Russian Federation Ministry of Defence Arts and Culture Award (2017) and prestigious state awards of Armenia, Bulgaria, Germany, Italy, the Netherlands, Poland, France and Japan.
+Valery Gergiev’s musical and public activities have brought him three State Prizes of the Russian Federation (1993, 1998 and 2015), the titles of People’s Artist of the Russian Federation (1996), People’s Artist of the Republic of Bashkortostan (2024) and Hero of Labour (2013), the Order “For Merit to the Fatherland” II (2023), III (2003) and IV classes (2008), the Order of Alexander Nevsky (2016), the Russian Federation Ministry of Defence Arts and Culture Award (2017) and prestigious state awards of Armenia, Bulgaria, Germany, Italy, the Netherlands, Poland, France and Japan.

 Any use or copying of site materials, design elements or layout is forbidden without the permission of the rightholder.